oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 groups, labeled 'I' and 'R', with two replicates for each group.
 The experimental data were analyzed using gas chromatography-mass spectrometry (GC-MS).

-We aim to plot the total ion chromatogram (TIC) intensities from the corresponding gas chromatography-mass spectrometry (GC-MS) runs against Kovats retention indices.
+We aim to plot the total ion chromatogram (TIC) intensities from the corresponding GC-MS runs against Kovats retention indices.
 In this example, the run files are again stored in the ChemStationMS data format.
 The corresponding calibration files, which contain retention time and retention index value pairs, are in the AMDIS .CAL file format (see Examples 1, 3, and 4 above).
 To automatically process this data, we need a table indicating which calibration file is associated with each run.
 This information is stored in the `run_calfilename_relation.xlsx` file in Excel format.

 As in Example 4, we require functionality from the CairoMakie, DelimitedFiles, and JuChrom packages.
 Additionally, we need the XLSX package to read the Excel file.
 Note that